 R3 is a leading enterprise software firm that builds and maintains Corda, a next-gen blockchain platform developed for every business in every industry.
-R3's vision is the future of frictionless commerce-where business partners operate in perfect synchrony, and duplicated, inconsistent records are a thing of the past.
+R3's vision is of a world where everyone can transact directly and privately without friction; a world where business partners operate in perfect synchrony, and duplicated, inconsistent records are a thing of the past.

 R3 was founded in 2015 in collaboration with some of the world's largest financial institutions.
 The firm's goal was to match blockchain technology to the needs of specific financial use cases.
-R3 and it's broader ecosystem quickly realized that no public blockchains on the market served the needs of regulated financial institutions, and that initiatives to retroactively meet these requirements through forks or architectural adaptations would not work within a production environment.
+R3 it's broader ecosystem quickly realized that no public blockchains on the market served the needs of regulated financial institutions, and that initiatives to retroactively meet these requirements through forks or architectural adaptations would not work within a production environment.